New Mexico Army National Guard: History

 The first Territorial Militia was provided for by a system of laws devised by General Stephen W. Kearny, commonly known as the Kearny Code, after Kearny occupied New Mexico in 1846.
 Then in 1851 the first territorial Legislature created the office of Adjutant General and placed the territorial Militia under its jurisdiction.

 In 1862, the Territorial Militia, also known as the New Mexico Volunteers, played a decisive role in the defeat of Confederate forces in the Battle of Glorieta Pass.
 During 1863 and 1864, the Militia was also active in Navajo and other Indian campaigns of the period.

 The New Mexico Volunteer Militia was redesignated 17 March 1897 as the New Mexico National Guard.

 After the Spanish–American War began in 1898, volunteer forces were organized, which included Teddy Roosevelt's "Rough Riders."
 Many New Mexico Guardsmen helped form the 2nd Squadron, 1st United States Cavalry, which served with Roosevelt at the legendary charge of San Juan Hill.

 After the war with Spain, units of the New Mexico National Guard were again placed in active service on the Mexican border to pursue Pancho Villa after Mexican forces raided Columbus, New Mexico in 1916.
 The Guard spent one year on this border duty, hardening themselves to the rough field conditions of the desert southwest.

-In 1921, the Guard in New Mexico was reorganized into the 111th Cavalry Regiment, the 120th Engineers, and Battery A, 158th Field Artillery.
-In 1939, the War Department suggested the 111th Cavalry convert to another branch of service and the officers of the command jointly selected Coast Artillery.
-In 1940, the 111th was re-designated the 200th Coast Artillery and the 158th was reorganized as the 104th Anti-Tank Battalion.
-On 6 January 1940, these units, along with the 120th Engineer Regiment, were called to active duty for what was supposed to be a one-year training period.

-In August 1941, the 200th was given notice that it had been selected for an overseas assignment of great importance.
+After World War I, the Guard in New Mexico began to be reorganized under the National Defense Act of 1920, eventually forming the 111th Cavalry Regiment, the 120th Engineers (less the Medical Detachment and 1st Battalion), and Battery A, 158th Field Artillery.
+In 1939, the War Department suggested the 111th Cavalry convert to another branch of service, and the officers of the command jointly selected Coast Artillery.
+In 1940, the 111th was re-designated the 200th Coast Artillery and the battery of the 158th was reorganized as part of the new 104th Anti-Tank Battalion.
+In 1940-41, the entire New Mexico National Guard was called to active duty for what was supposed to be a one-year training period.In August 1941, the 200th was given notice that it had been selected for an overseas assignment of great importance.
 At about 0300 hours on 8 December 1941, the 200th went on full alert when the night radio crew picked up commercial broadcasts telling of the Japanese attack at Pearl Harbor, Hawaii.